martinthomson/quic-tls/draft-thomson-quic-tls.md

 ### WINDOW_UPDATE Frames

-Sending a `WINDOW_UPDATE` on streams 0 or 1 might be necessary to permit the completion of the TLS handshake, particularly in cases where the certification path is lengthy.
-To avoid stalling due to flow control exhaustion, `WINDOW_UPDATE` frames with stream 0 or 1 are permitted.
+Sending a `WINDOW_UPDATE` on stream 1 might be necessary to permit the completion of the TLS handshake, particularly in cases where the certification path is lengthy.
+To avoid stalling due to flow control exhaustion, `WINDOW_UPDATE` frames with stream 1 are permitted.

-Receiving a `WINDOW_UPDATE` frame on any other stream MUST be treated as a fatal error.
+Receiving a `WINDOW_UPDATE` frame on streams other than 1 MUST be treated as a fatal error.

+Stream 1 is exempt from the connection-level flow control window.

 The position of the flow control window MUST be reset to defaults once the TLS handshake is complete.
 This might result in the window position for either the